openactive/website/README.md

 Details of the JSON format are available in the [plugin documentation](https://redirection.me/developer/json-export/).

+Please use the `"title"` property to describe the reason for the redirect.

 The `master` branch represents the current state of redirects on the live website.

 ## Deployment